Success-Guy/Containerize_flask-project/README.md

 ## Note:

 --host=0.0.0.0 and --port=80 are included in the command inside **Dockerfile** because flask only make port 5000 available locally - inside the container.
-Thus, to access it on the host machine, **host** with internet ip wildcard (0.0.0.0) and port argument ust be supplied to override Flask default values.
+Thus, to access it on the host machine, **host** with internet ip wildcard (0.0.0.0) and port argument must be supplied to override Flask default values of **localhost:5000**.

 ## To build, run:
 ```